jarekstrzele/obsidian_notes/N_O_D_E/NODE - the complete guide/3 Node Basics.md

 msg=to+jest+nowe+info
 ```

-in `message will ne write what you write in the input`
+in `message will be write what you write in the input`

-### Event driven Code execustion
+### Event driven Code execution